agentflemme/Cobblemon-Genetics/README.md

 ## 🐛 Bug Reports & Support

 If you encounter any issues or have suggestions for improvement, please report them through the appropriate channels.
+You can do so either by submitting an issue on this repo or by joining the Regicraft II Discord (the modpack which this mod is linked to): https://discord.com/invite/W6CpSurCMW

 ## 🏷️ Version Information